jordannakamoto/CS425/Assignments/02/REPORT.md

 10. Implement dynamic scheduling with grouping to improve data-locality(caching) and reduce mutex locking/unlocking overhead

 ## ii.
 Insight
-Maybe having separate threads to handle different parts of the program might add some benefit...
+* Maybe having separate threads to handle different parts of the program might add some benefit...
-We be able to create some maximum iteration count where we can postpone operation on complex number patterns until the last cycle and thread the remaining sums/palindrome checking?
+* We be able to create some maximum iteration count where we can postpone operation on complex number patterns until the last cycle and thread the remaining sums/palindrome checking?
+*  I didn't give myself enough time to thoroughly finish all parts of the project